Code-Institute-Submissions/Meet-The-Adventure/README.md

 * Building the Adventure page where I will change the blog post to Climbing and Hiking information from other websights that I will link to.
 Credit for thoughs is also forther down.
 * Changed the websight so it has an hero-image and moved the "logo" there as well.
 In its place I will put the social media accounts.

+4. 2021-04-02
+I changed the shop page so that there can be an external shop.
+Did this so I dont need to worry about plagiarism!
+Think of it as if I was sponsord by a company, or several companyes.

 ## Tech I use
 Language Used